-The mission of Asian Students in Action (ASIA) is to support and promote diversity within the USD community as Asian and Asian American graduate students and their allies.
-ASIA provides an opportunity to create spaces for continued leadership development for their members and for furthering dialog around Eastern cultural perspectives.
-The purpose of ASIA is to enhance educational excellence and compassionate service via a collaborative effort across disciplines in support of the USD community and local constituents.
+The mission of Asian Students International Association (A.S.I.A.) is to support and promote diversity within the USD community as Asian and Asian American Graduate students.
+We provide an opportunity to create spaces for continued leadership development for our members.
+Our purpose is to enhance educational excellence and compassionate service via a collaborative effort.

 Black Graduate Student Association